Kyrfuffle/Space-Events-Begone/README.md

-# Space-Events-Begone
+# Drama Events Begone
 **About**:
-- A small mod that disables events (such as pirate raids and ecodisasters) in the Space Stage.
+- A mod that disables drama events (such as meteor showers in Creature Stage and bio disasters in Space Stage).

 **Credits**:
 - Credit to emd, who made the [Spore ModAPI](https://github.com/emd4600/Spore-ModAPI)